 Their first three albums are named with live venues and dates, so I assumed they were live albums, but I read somewhere that they would play a live show and then record the set list at home.
 Anyway, if Big Blood had made only this one album, its stunning quality over so many styles would already be enough to tie them with Hawkwind as my favorite band.
 That they would go on to be so prolific and adventurous makes me feel impossibly lucky.

 The opener, All Operations, is sparkly space folk with Colleen singing two lead vocal tracks from the left and right channels, but only after a long intro.
 In a clear statement to listeners, the first 90 seconds of their first album is a medieval lilt jam that sounds like getting lost in a fairy forest.

-Sometimes it sounds like they're trying to be weird, and other times they just happen to be weird while aiming for great beauty.
+Sometimes it sounds like they're trying to be weird, and other times they just happen to be weird while aiming for beauty.
 My girlfriend says that Full Of Smoke sounds like inbred angels.
-When Colleen sings along with Caleb, her voice catches something bright that illuminates some of her best songs.
+When Colleen sings along with Caleb, her voice catches something bright that illuminates her best songs.

 Past Time is like an extended solo by a dreamy lounge singer in an alternate 1930's, with almost no repetition, and words that slip into incoherence among soul-splitting notes.
 "Guide us astray of golden threads so loose that binding me are they still."

 A lot of Big Blood songs are in a grey area between folk and rock, but I wouldn't call them "folk rock" because they combine the sounds differently than anyone else.
 Under The Concourse is a great example with a catchy chorus and a timeless vibe.
 It's hard to find anything this heavy and this warm.